Vintage Trouble: History

 The band joined Brian May (guitar player of rock band Queen) and Kerry Ellis for a tour starting in early May 2011, and in June 2011 supported rock band Bon Jovi on the UK leg of their The Circle Tour.

 On November 12, the band played at Malsis School, a private prep in North Yorkshire, England.
 The headmaster invited the band after seeing them on Later... with Jools Holland on BBC Two.

 The band played for Paul Stanley on January 20, 2012, at his 60th birthday party and Stanley sang "You Shook Me" by Willie Dixon.

 On April 24, 2012, The Bomb Shelter Sessions was released in the US.

 They were the opening act for the Who on that band's first North American tour in four years.
 They also supported The Who on their European tour dates in summer 2013.

 They were the opening act for Dave Matthews Band at Oak Mountain Amphitheatre in Pelham, Alabama, on April 6, 2013.

 The band appeared on The Tonight Show with Jay Leno on April 8, 2013, September 5, 2013, and on his penultimate show on February 5, 2014.

 The band played at Houston's Free Press Summer Festival on June 1, 2013, and at Rock Werchter (Belgium) on July 4, 2013, which is their biggest festival up to date.
 They played at Chipotle Cultivate in Minneapolis, Minnesota, on August 23, 2014.
 They also played at Life Is Beautiful in Las Vegas, Nevada, on October 24, 2014.
 They appeared as the house band on The View for Whoopi Goldberg's birthday on November 12, 2014.
 The band supported Paloma Faith on her March 2015 arena tour.

 The band in July 2015 supported AC/DC in Europe and North America during that band's Rock or Bust World Tour.

 On October 6, 2015, the band traveled to Austin, Texas, and fulfilled a dream of theirs by playing at a live taping of Austin City Limits which was streamed live across the world.

 In 2018, the band performed at the Black Music Festival in Girona, Spain.
 They released Chapter II - EP I, which was featured in Spotify's Blue Roots playlist.
 They headlined for the Eagle Rock Music Festival in October of that year and toured in Australia.

 In 2019, Vintage Trouble toured across the Southern US.
 Kentucky-born singer-songwriter Kyle Daniel opened for them on half of the tour.

+On February 6, 2024, the band announced via social media and also their website that they would be taking a hiatus "to focus on individual and family endeavors".